arrestoteles/lab-4-path-finder/README.md

         double guessCost(Node from, Node goal)

 The methods are described later.
+**PathFinder** works for graphs implements this interface.
-**PathFinder** assumes that the graph implements this interface, which all graphs below do.
+All the below graphs do.

 Note that this interface differs from the graph interface in the course API (it lacks several of the API methods).
 But it is enough for the purposes in this lab.

 ### AdjacencyGraph

-The **AdjacencyGraph** reads a generic finite graph, with one edge per line, and stores it as an adjacency list as described in the course book and the lectures.
+The **AdjacencyGraph** reads a generic finite graph, one edge per line, and stores it as an adjacency list as described in the course book and the lectures.
-The graphs can represent anything.
+Th graph can represent anything.
 In the graph repository, there are distance graphs for cities (city graphs) in several regions, including EU and Västra Götaland (VGregion).
 There is also a link graph between more than 4500 Wikipedia pages, "wikipedia-graph.txt":